BigNocciolino/EasyWarpPlugin/README.md

 ## Installation
 Install the ultimate release and put in your plugin folder in your minecraft server and it will create all folders and files.

+**Make sure if you want the new default messages delete the old config and reload the plugin, it will recreate the config**

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.